-Tappoch Broch occupies the summit of the hill you climb to reach it, and your first glimpse of it through the trees is as a heather-clad mound.
-As you come a little closer the path leads you between heather banks to what initially appears to be a very odd structure, a bridge of stone laying across the path with a gap beneath.
+Tappoch Broch occupies the summit of the hill you climb to reach it, and your first glimpse of it through the trees is as a heather and bracken-clad mound.
+How much of the mound you can actually see will depend on the time of year you are visting.
+If the bracken is in full growth, then it takes over the exterior nearly completely, seriously obscuring details that might otherwise be visible.
+As you come a little closer, the path leads you between banks (or through a forest of bracken) to what initially appears to be a very odd structure, a bridge of stone laying across the path with a gap beneath.
 The "bridge" is in fact the lintel over the start of the entrance passage into the broch itself.
-The structure would once have been many metres higher than it is now, which leaves just the lintel of the passageway as the highest part of the broch on this side.
+The structure would once have been many metres higher than it is now.

 From here the broch appears to have been constructed by someone digging out the summit of the hill and lining their excavation with stones.
 This is a misleading impression.
 The broch was excavated in 1864 by digging into what had previously simply been a mound on top of the hill.
-What emerged was an unusual lowland example of a structure found much more frequently in the north and north west of Scotland: the best preserved example is Mousa Broch, on Shetland.
+What emerged was an unusual lowland example of a structure found much more frequently in the north and north-west of Scotland: the best preserved example is Mousa Broch, on Shetland.
 Their exact role is debatable, but brochs combined features of fortified house and status symbol, and must have taken a lot of skill and labour to construct.

-When originally built, in the last century or two BC or the first century or two AD, Tappoch Broch would have formed a truncated tapering cylinder (think "cooling tower" and you are not far wrong) of anything up to 10m or more in height.
+When originally built, in the last century or two BC or the first century or two AD, Tappoch Broch would have formed a truncated tapering cylinder (think "power station cooling tower" and you are not far wrong) of anything up to 10m or more in height.
 The walls are massively thick (nearly 7m thick at the site of the entrance passage) and built from two thicknesses of dry stone walling with the inner and outer faces linked together at frequent intervals to ensure strength and stability.
 Air circulated between the outer and inner walls.
 The sheer scale of Tappoch Broch when it was built is hard to imagine when looking at its remains today, but there are some features still in evidence which help build a mental picture.
 The length of the entrance passage is one.
 Another can be found on the right hand side of the broch when looked at from the entrance.
 Here you can find a large circular cavity created within the thickness of the wall which would have provided the residents with storage or accommodation.

 Perhaps the most striking feature of Tappoch Broch today is the incredibly well preserved "intramural staircase".
 Brochs usually allowed access between different levels by means of staircases set within the gap between the inner and outer layers of the walls.
-A double layered lintel on the left side of the broch when viewed from the entrance leads through to the base of a set of steps up between the walls.
+A double lintel on the left side of the broch when viewed from the entrance leads through to the base of a set of steps up between the walls.
 Today this simply brings you out onto the top of the mound which still surrounds the broch: it would once have continued upwards to the upper part of the broch, perhaps to the walltop as at Mousa Broch.